Office of the Governor

 Reasonable accommodation:

-as it pertains to ICT, reasonable accommodation is a modification or adjustment to a program, service, activity, job, or the work environment that will enable an individual with a disability to participate in the program, service, activity, application process, or perform essential job functions.
+as it pertains to internal-facing ICT, reasonable accommodation is a change or adjustment to a job or work environment that will enable a qualified individual with a disability to access internal-facing ICT.

 Reasonable modification: